 Despite government guidance stating that employees can be furloughed for childcare purposes, Boyle’s manager refused.
 “Childcare is not one of those jobs you do for money,” she said.
 “You do it because you’re committed and passionate, so it was really difficult.”

 Boyle’s case is no exception.
 One study, published in January 2021, found that twice as many mothers as fathers have had to take unpaid leave due to schools closing while another revealed that seven out of ten requests for furlough were turned down for working mums.

 For Natasha Czoper who lives in Blessington, Ireland, the situation played out differently.
-The 49-year-old owns vegan cafe, The Eating House, which she opened in 2019.
-When it was announced that schools would close in March 2020, Czoper quickly realised she would have to readjust.
+The 49-year-old owns a vegan cafe, The Eating House, which she opened in 2019.
+When it was announced that schools would close in March 2020, Czoper quickly realized she would have to readjust.
 With her husband working full-time as a key worker in a rehabilitation clinic, and no one else to mind their seven-year-old daughter, she was forced to shut the cafe.
-In Ireland, schools closed entirely—there was no support for vulnerable children or key workers during lockdowns. “[People at the rehab centre] are relying on my husband.
+In Ireland, schools closed entirely—there was no support for vulnerable children or key workers during lockdowns. “[People at the rehab center] are relying on my husband.
 They’re not pausing because of Covid.
 They’re not pausing what’s happening to them, and he’s a major part of their lives,” she said.
 “He works with them every day to help them get clean.”